Gaojingtong/gaojingtong.github.io/index.md

 - IJCAI'23 Travel Award
 - Research Tuition Scholarship (RTS-CityU)
 - Outstanding Academic Performance Award (OAPA-CityU)

+## News
+- 2024.03 I work as a PC member of CIKM 2024.
+- 2024.02 I work as a reviewer of KDD 2024.
+- 2024.02 I work as a reviewer of TKDD.

 ## Publications and Tutorials